danahynes/SpaceOddity/README.md

 foo@bar:~$ sudo apt update && sudo apt upgrade
 ```

-to make sure you have the lastest repos and software installed.
+to make sure you have the lastest software installed.

 You can download the (hopefully stable)
 [latest release](http://github.com/cyclopticnerve/SpaceOddity/releases/latest)